RJBT04/class-comments-project/README.md

 This repository is designed for students to submit comments and feedback.

 ## What you need to do
+- - Start by reading and performimng the tasks in the Instructions.
+- - Next read and perform the tasks in Student

+## Folder Structure
 - `student_submissions/` - Each student creates a folder with their name and adds their work.

-## Folder Structure
-- - Start by reading and performimng the tasks in the Instructions.
-- - Next read and perform the tasks in Student Tasks.

 ## GitHub Pages
 Documentation is available at: [GitHub Pages](https://rjbt04.github.io/class-comments-project)